HackTestes/NVML-GPU-Control/README_PYPI.md

 * Added a new option: `--retry OR -rt`

 * The program now halts by default when it encounters an error, allowing the service manager to restart the process

+### 2.1.1.1

+* NVML dependency update: 12.570.86 -> 13.580.65

+* It now reports the NVML version as well

+### 2.1.2.1

+* Temperature thresholds are now removed from initial information logs (it returns NOT_SUPPORTED on Linux 575.64.05, which caused all controls to fail)

+* It now reports the version of the program